iati-data-access/iati-data-access.github.io/docs/methodology/README.md

 2.1 Retrieval of IATI data
 --------------------------

-A range of different approaches have been used to retrieving data in past work:

-* Aid on Spreadsheets: downloaded data from the original IATI Datastore;
-* COVID-19 Prototype Visualisation: downloaded data from D-Portal;
-* Steps for Querying and Processing Data: downloaded from the new IATI Datastore API.

-This is the part of the methodology that will need to remain the most flexible as it appears to be the most challenging.
-Given that the Datastore was only launched in September 2020, challenges with using the IATI Datastore may involve the following, or other unforeseen issues:

-* Only data that passes schema validation is included in the IATI Datastore.
-This may exclude some data from publishers that are important to include in this initial exercise.
-* Stability or performance issues could arise as this data access tool will be one of the first to request significant extracts of data from the new Datastore.

-During the course of this work, the IATI Technical Team will be informed of any obstacles in using the IATI Datastore.
-The final methodology from this work will also help to provide information on how the Datastore outputs could be further improved.

-### 2.1.1 Download of all IATI data from IATI Registry

 After initial experiments with various APIs, the agreed approach is to download all data and then process it without using the IATI Datastore or another API.
 This approach is preferable given that this exercise will aim to download substantially all IATI data anyway.
 There are significant increases in performance that can be achieved through this approach.

 Downloading data from [IATI Data Dump](https://iati-data-dump.codeforiati.org/) takes 53 seconds for a zipped file of 537 MB (9GB unzipped), which contains all IATI data.